Curious about the Canada training credit limit? You’ve come to the right place.

 What Is the Canada Training Credit Limit?

-This credit cannot be used however you like, and you will have access to it when there are eligible tuition and fees to be paid.
+This credit cannot be used however you like, and you will have access to it when eligible tuition and fees are to be paid.

 Who Is Eligible for the Canada Training Credit?